-- (1) This section applies if - (a) a person (the applicant) applies to an owner, whether or not through the owner's agent, to enter into a residential tenancy agreement; and - (b) the owner or, if the application is made through the owner's agent, the owner or agent uses a residential tenancy database for checking whether personal information about the applicant is in the database; and

-- (c) personal information about the applicant is in the database. - (2) The owner or agent must, as soon as practicable but within 7 days after using the database, give the applicant a written notice stating - (a) the name of the database; and - (b) that personal information about the applicant is in the database; and - (c) the name of each person who listed the personal information in the database; and - (d) how and in what circumstances the applicant can have the personal information removed or amended under this Part.

-48Y.
-Listing can be made only for particular breaches by particular persons
+- (1) This section applies if - (a) a person (the applicant) applies to an owner, whether or not through the owner's agent, to enter into a residential tenancy agreement; and - (b) the owner or, if the application is made through the owner's agent, the owner or agent uses a residential tenancy database for checking whether personal information about the applicant is in the database; and s.
+48Y Part 4C - Residential Tenancy Databases (c) personal information about the applicant is in the database.
+(2) The owner or agent must, as soon as practicable but within 7 days after using the database, give the applicant a written notice stating - (a) the name of the database; and (b) that personal information about the applicant is in the database; and (c) the name of each person who listed the personal information in the database; and (d) how and in what circumstances the applicant can have the personal information removed or amended under this Part.
+Penalt y: Fine not exceeding 50 penalty units.
+48Y. ng can icular p be made only for particular breaches by persons (1) An owner, owner's agent or database operator must not list personal information about a person in a residential tenancy database unless -

-- (1) An owner, owner's agent or database operator must not list personal information about a person in a residential tenancy database unless - (a) the person was a tenant under a residential tenancy agreement that has ended; and - (b) the person has breached the agreement; and - (c) because of the breach, either -
+- (a) the person was a tenant under a residential tenancy agreement that has ended; and - (b) the person has breached the agreement; and - (c) because of the breach, either -